ChrissLind/simple_shell/README.md

 # simple_shell
-Write a simple UNIX command interpreter.
+A simple UNIX command interpreter, written as part of a low-level programming project for Holberton School.

+# Description
+This is a simple UNIX command language interpreter that reads commands from either a file or standard intput and executes them.